 - requesting a meeting with the quantity surveyor to talk through your concerns.
 You could take a support person with you, and you could request that an independent person facilitate the meeting

 - raising your concerns with the quantity surveyor’s manager

 If you have not been able to resolve your concerns directly with the quantity surveyor, aren’t satisfied with their response or it is a serious matter that should be brought to our attention, you can lodge a formal complaint with NZIQS

 You’ll need to provide us with your perspective on what happened, what rules of the Code of Conduct you believe the member has breached and all relevant information such as: documentation (contracts and reports), correspondence (email and text messages) or statements from other people involved.

 Submit your complaint using the NZIQS Complaints Form

 We will send a copy of the Complaint Form to the quantity surveyor and ask for their response.
 We may need to get information from other people involved too.

-A complaint is initially evaluated by the NZIQS Council to determine if there is jurisdiction to investigate.
+A complaint is initially evaluated by the NZIQS Board to determine if there is jurisdiction to investigate.

-The NZIQS Council may refer the complaint to a Professional Conduct Committee for investigation and referral to a Disciplinary Board if they believe the member has breached the Code of Conduct.
+The NZIQS Board may refer the complaint to a Professional Conduct Committee for investigation and referral to a Disciplinary Board if they believe the member has breached the Code of Conduct.